How Does LendingTree Get Paid?

 What we like about the Ink Business Preferred® Credit Card

-As a new cardholder, you’ll earn 100,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
-This sign-up bonus is generally valued at $1,000, but if you redeem those rewards for travel through Chase’s travel portal, it will be worth $1,250.
+The Ink Business Preferred® Credit Card offers one of the largest sign-up bonuses available.
+As a new cardholder, you’ll earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
+This is in addition to the points you earn for your spending as you meet the required spending threshold.

 • Rewards in popular business spending and travel